ShlokShrestha/Blog-Website/README.md

 # Blog Website

 ## Introduction
-A blog website is a simple platform with CRUD operations and user authentication based on JWT tokens using a REST API.
+A blog website is a simple website with CRUD operations and user authentication based on JWT tokens using a REST API.

 ## Key Features
 - Secure user registration and login with JWT authentication